 The timestamped blocks would be verified by a cryptographic code, complicated enough to make forgery impractical and nearly impossible.
 The complete record of transfers would be called the blockchain.

 After its release, Bitcoin exploded in popularity.
 The first use of Bitcoin to purchase goods in the physical world took place May 22, 2010, when 10,000 units of Bitcoin were traded for two Papa John’s pizzas.
 From there it gained followers and influence, and rose to a peak of $19,783 on Dec.
 17, 2017 (which, incidentally, would make those pizzas worth almost $200 million).
+Many people scrambled for ways to learn to become a bitcoin trader.

 Bitcoin’s success inspired the creation of other cryptocurrencies.
 As of June 2017, there were over 850 cryptocurrencies around the world, with a total market capitalization exceeding $100 billion.
 Many of them were built using code from the Ethereum Project, an open source computing platform based off of the ideas at the core of cryptocurrency, particularly the blockchain by which cryptocurrencies are secured.